How can I get registered for camp?

 Yes!
 Each camper with aphasia can attend with 1 or 2 family members/friends.

 Do I have to bring someone with me?

 No!
 If you are independent with things like dressing, toileting and grooming you do not need to bring anyone along.
 Because we have no support staff on site, if you do require assistance for these types of things, you should attend with a family member, friend or caregiver.

 We recognize that people with aphasia are mothers and fathers too.
 Although in many cases, it may be easier for you and your family member/friend to focus on enjoying the camp activities if you do not have to be caring for children at the camp, please contact us if you have a special situation with a child.

 How many people will there be at Alberta Aphasia Camp?

-We have room for about 60 campers (this includes people with aphasia and their family members/friends).
-In addition, there are approximately 25 student SLP, OT and PT volunteers, 6 SLP, OT and PT leaders and 3-4 Gull Lake camp staff on site.
-Additional service providers may also join us for parts of the weekend.
+We have room for 80 campers (this includes people with aphasia and their family members/friends).
+In addition, there are approximately 30 leaders and volunteers (SLP, OT, PT and RecT) and 5 Gull Lake Camp staff.

 What is the weather like at that time of year?